BuildforSDG-Cohort1-Assessment/covid-19-estimator-js/README.md

 ### Project Setup & Submission Process

----
-> Go to [this Google Drive](https://drive.google.com/drive/u/0/folders/132af5VHpYX5LDTzqQETThXpDpw6Q6jRv) for guides on how to setup your project, take the assessment and submit your work.
+> Go to [this Google Drive](https://drive.google.com/drive/u/0/folders/132af5VHpYX5LDTzqQETThXpDpw6Q6jRv) for guides on [how to setup your project](https://drive.google.com/file/d/1izTv3RdKwJf2V0RsarRc2ULDemKEAC16/view), take the assessment in one of the supported programming languages (Javascript, Python, or PHP), and how to submit your work.
 Make sure you read the instructions carefully, because missing a step might cost you in the long run.
 ---

-### Ethics & Honor Code